silliman/BlockchainImmersion/Day2/1300_FabricInstallVerifyLab.rst

 **Recap:** In this section, you:

 *	Downloaded the main Hyperledger Fabric source code repository
-*	Installed prerequisite tools required to build the Hyperledger Fabric project
 *	Ran *make* to build the project’s Docker images
 *	Ran the Hyperledger Fabric command line interface (CLI) end-to-end test
 *	Cleaned up afterwards